 It can be difficult to know what is or isn’t a wildlife crime and when it’s right to involve us.
 Wildlife and animal crime takes many forms from hare coursing, trade in endangered species, persecution of protected species to livestock worrying.
 Find out what is a crime and what you can do about it.

 What is wildlife crime?

 Wildlife crime is any activity that goes against legislation protecting the UK's wild animals and plants.
-It’s an emotive subject and rightly so.
 It can cause pain and suffering to animals, push species closer to extinction and can be linked to other serious crimes like firearms offences and organised crime.

 Wildlife law is complicated and it can be hard to know whether something is a crime and whether, or when, to involve the police.

 What is a wildlife crime?

 collection of or trade in protected species and animal products

 taking protected plants